productboardlabs/envdoctor/README.md

 ## Introduction

+> ⚠️ This is still very early stage of the project!
+Use on your onw risk

 This is a framework for easy creation of a set of checks to ensure that environment is correctly set up.

 It's kind of like ESLint for your environment.